nihxl1/Bloodbank/README.md

 ### Is there a mobile app available for BloodBank Plus?

 Currently, there is no mobile app available for BloodBank Plus.

----

-Feel free to customize and expand upon this README to suit your specific needs and requirements.